 So, feel free to take photos from public spots and along legal paths, but the moment you cross onto private property, know that you’re in trespass territory regardless of your camera.
 And if security or police confront you, never hide or destroy your photos on demand – they actually don’t have the automatic right to make you do that.
 Deleting photos won’t undo the trespass anyway.
 Keep a cool head, know your rights, and also know your limits.

-Urban exploration sits in a legal grey area: the activity itself isn’t explicitly illegal, but it often involves doing things that aren’t exactly legal either (like trespassing).
-The key takeaways for staying on the right side of trouble are:
+Urban exploration sits in a legal grey area: the activity itself is not automatically illegal, but it often involves entering places where you do not have permission to be.
+The key takeaways are:

 Bite-Sized FAQs